 We have identified that nitrogen dioxide, a pollutant associated with vehicle emissions, is an air pollutant requiring monitoring within the borough.
 Other pollutants do not require monitoring at this time.

 We monitor nitrogen dioxide throughout the borough using non-automatic and automatic monitoring.

 As well as monitoring air quality the Council has a statutory duty to periodically review and assess the air quality in its area.
 Annual Updating and Screening Assessments and Progress Reports from 2015 onwards are available below.
 Reports prior to this date are available on request.

 On 30th January 2017 an Air Quality Management Area (AQMA) was declared.
 This covers Twynyrodyn Road from the roundabout at the Western end (Tesco's) to the crossroads between Gilfach-Cynon and Arfryn Place.
 It was necessary to declare an AQMA as nitrogen dioxide levels exceeded the National Air Quality Objective at a number of monitoring locations along this stretch of road.
 For more information there is a Detailed Air Quality Assessment and map of the area available below.

-These measures are;
+These measures were;

 The full technical study is available on request by contacting email@example.com

 Road vehicles are a major source of air pollution.
 You can help by: